 It is not an easy trip.
 Many “dangers, toils, and snares” lie between us and the goal, and our enemy prowls like a lion, always ready to pounce.
 In this post we will look briefly at one of the traps Satan used to keep many Israelites from finishing their race.
 He employs the same strategy today.

 Numbers 11 recounts two incidents in which the Israelites grumbled against God.
 First, they complained about general hardships (Num.
 11:1) Living as nomads in the scorching desert with enemies all around wasn’t easy and God’s people let him know that they weren’t happy about it.
-Unfortunately for them, God didn’t see the value in their complaining and judgment fell.
+Unfortunately for them, God didn’t appreciate their complaining and judgment fell.
 However, even that didn’t stop the grumbling.
 In the second incident, the people “began to crave other food, and again the Israelites started wailing and said, ‘If only we had meat to eat!
 We remember the fish we ate in Egypt at no cost – also the cucumbers, melons, leeks, onions and garlic.
 But now we have lost our appetite; we never see anything but this manna!’”
 (Num.
 11:4-6).

 The Israelites had griped about food before, of course, but this time was different.
 When they had complained previously about not having water to drink or bread to eat, they were concerned for their very survival – they were worried about dying in the desert.
 That was not a factor in this case, as there was plenty of food and water to keep the people nourished.
 This time they were after variety.
 The Israelites were tired of manna and wanted some meat.
 They were past looking for simply survival.
 They no longer wanted to just get by; they wanted prosperity.
 This didn’t sit well with God, either.
 He gave the people more meat than they could handle and struck the people with a plague.